Hill Running Benefits: Why You Need Hills In Your Training Program

 Running hills has many different benefits to your performance:

 Better form: Running hills encourages you to run with better running form, and one of the main focuses you should have when running hills is to have good form.
-Running hills forces you to drive your knees higher, meaning you are going to be learning to run with a longer stride and have more power.
-Hills also teach you to run with your hips in better position, meaning your glutes will activate better and help you to run more efficiently.
+Running hills forces you to drive your knees higher, meaning you are going to be learning to run with a longer stride and will be developing your leg power.
+Hills also teach you to run with your hips in a better position, meaning your glutes will activate better and help you run more efficiently.

 Improve sprint speed: Due to the benefits of improving your form and the fact that you will be doing short reps, you will improve your sprint speed.
 Better sprint speed means that all your slower paces will feel much more comfortable.

-Improve lactate threshold: You are going to be building lactate acid up in your legs when you run hills, so one of the main benefits of hill running which often goes overlooked is the fact that your body has to learn how to clear lactate acid.
-When you finish each rep and begin to jog down the hill, your body starts clearing the lactate acid whilst you are moving, this in turn will improve your bodies ability to get rid of lactate acid efficiently.
+You are going to be building lactate and Hydrogen ions up in your legs when you run hills, so one of the main benefits of hill running which often goes overlooked is the fact that your body has to learn how to clear lactate faster.
+When you finish each rep and begin to jog down the hill, your body starts clearing the lactate whilst you are moving, this in turn will improve your body's ability to get rid of lactate acid efficiently.

-Improve aerobic capacity: Hills are not an all out session, but it is a continuous run because as soon as you finish a rep you start jogging down the hill for your recovery.
-These continuous hill sessions will benefit your aerobic capacity to help you to maintain harder sessions later on down the line.
+Improve aerobic capacity: Hills are not an all-out session, but it is a continuous run because as soon as you finish a rep you start jogging down the hill for your recovery.
+These continuous hill sessions will benefit your aerobic capacity to help you maintain harder sessions later on down the line.

 How to run a hill session

 You may have heard that the best and most efficient way to run hills is by shortening your stride and increasing your cadence.
 And this is true!!!
-HOWEVER, for a hill session you can get more benefits by running with a good stride length to increase your strength and improving your form.
+However, for a hill session, you can get more benefits by running with a good stride length to increase your strength and improve your form.
 You should feel like you have a nice long and strong stride, but make sure you are not over-striding.

 Example hill sessions